geochrist/dctk/INSTALL.md

   indicated that changes were made in the HSPICE models.
 Hence, we are not certain that the Nangate library would correspond well with these spice models.
 These have not been tested.

+### Download and install Xyce

+  Go to xyce.sandia.gov for more information

+### Download and install ngspice (optional -- not needed for contest)

+  Go to ngspice.sourceforge.net for more information

 ### Compile and test dctk